jeremyx04/Competitive-Programming/README.md

 # Competitive-Programming
-Some solutions for contest problems.
+Some solutions for contest problems for reference.